vdhamer/Photo-Club-Hub/.github/README.md

 static webpages _per club_ that list each club's members and has links to their portfolios.

 The webpages per club are collectively equivalent to the Portfolio page in iOS app.
-There is no central index page yet to locate the club HTML pages, but this is will be added at some point.
 The individual club pages can be easily integrated into existing (e.g. Wordpress), websites maintained by the individual clubs.

 Apart from keeping websites up to date using the available Photo Club Hub data, the HTML version provides an alternative for "the rest of us" who don't own an iPhone or an iPad.
-The HTML version also covers the cases where someone wants to view the  the information or photos on a laptop or desktop computer.
+The HTML version also covers the cases where someone wants to view the information or photos on a laptop or desktop computer.

 ### Searchable Lists

 The three screens with long lists (`Portfolios`, `Organizations`, `Photographers`) each have a Search Bar where you can enter what you are looking for.
 This reduces the list to items that match that filter criterion.</p>

-<details><summary>Details on the Search Bar(click to expand)</summary></p>
+<details><summary>Details on the Search Bar (click to expand)</summary></p>

 On an iPad, the search bar is always visible and at the top of the screen.
 On an iPhone, scroll up rapidly until you hit the top of the list.